Call for Contributions

 IS-IS

 IS-IS is a link-state interior gateway protocol (IGP) which is described in ISO10589, RFC 1195, RFC 5308.
 IS-IS runs the Dijkstra shortest-path first (SPF) algorithm to create a database of the network’s topology, and from that database to determine the best (that is, lowest cost) path to a destination.
-The intermediate systems (the name for routers) exchange topology information with their directly conencted neighbors.
+The intermediate systems (the name for routers) exchange topology information with their directly connected neighbors.
 IS-IS runs directly on the data link layer (Layer 2).
 IS-IS addresses are called NETs and can be 8 to 20 bytes long, but are generally 10 bytes long.
 The tree database that is created with IS-IS is similar to the one that is created with OSPF in that the paths chosen should be similar.
 Comparisons to OSPF are inevitable and often are reasonable ones to make in regards to the way a network will respond with either IGP.

 General